 Medicaid is a joint federal-state program that pays for health care services for people with low incomes or disabilities.
-Prescription drugs are included in this benefit, although certain limitations may apply depending on what state you live in.
+Prescription drug coverage is included in this benefit, although certain limitations may apply depending on what state you live in.
 Read this article to find out more about Medicaid prescription coverage.

 What is Medicaid?